VeriQAi/.github/profile/README.md

 ### **The GradeBridge Promise:**

-We provide the convenience of **Variable Length** submissions with the full, guaranteed AI efficiency of **Fixed Length/Templated** assignments.
+We eliminate the need for restrictive templates, providing students with the convenience of flexible submission while guaranteeing the full AI-Assisted Grading efficiency of Fixed Length/Templated assignments.

 ### ➡️ How the GradeBridge System Works